Akash491/Akash491/README.md

 -->
 Here are some ideas to get you started:

 🔭 I’m currently working on ...
-Python, PySpark, Hive, SQL, AWS
+Python, PySpark, SQL, AWS, Azure

 🌱 I’m currently learning ...
 GenAI

 👯 I’m looking to collaborate on ...
-Python, PySpark, Hive, SQL, AWS, GenAI
+Python, PySpark, SQL, AWS, Azure, GenAI

 💬 Ask me about ...
-Python, PySpark, Hive, SQL, AWS
+Python, PySpark, SQL, AWS, Azure

 📫 How to reach me: ... agarwalakash491@gmail.com
 <!--